 The greatest evidence we have of the triumph of the arch is its use to proclaim triumph!
 Hence the Roman invention of the Triumphal Arch and its repeated aesthetic echo in Amphitheaters and Aqueducts.
 Even the prefix “Arc or Arch” continues to imply something which is great or superior.

-The triumphal arch shown in the image is in the Roman forum, dedicated to Septimius Severus.
-A far better and perhaps more beautiful arch is the Arch of Constantine which is in itself a pastiche of artwork taken from other monuments.
+The triumphal arch shown in the image is in the Roman forum, dedicated to Emperor Septimius Severus.
+A later and perhaps more beautiful arch is the Arch of Constantine which is in itself a pastiche of artwork and pieces taken from other earlier Roman monuments.